 Users are allowed to explicitly set the current job launcher, but this is only relevant in rare situations, such as when you want to wrap the current launcher command.
 For this specific scenario, you may have a look at the reframe.core.launchers.LauncherWrapper class.

 The following example shows how you can replace the current partition's launcher for this test with the "local" launcher:

+'''

-''' from reframe.core.backends import getlauncher
+from reframe.core.backends import getlauncher

 @rfm.run_after('setup')

-def set_launcher(self):
+'''

 self.job.launcher = getlauncher('local')()

-'''

-Type reframe.core.launchers.JobLauncher
+reframe.core.launchers.JobLauncher